Attribute Comparison Metric

 Validation Errors

-In certain instances, validation errors can occur, depending on the attributes selected for comparison.
-A validation error (accompanied by an error message) will occur if:
+Validation errors can occur depending on the attributes selected for comparison.
+A validation error message will occur if:

 • The selected attributes have the same ID.